ndendic/FastHTML-Template/README.md

 ```bash
 make run
 ```
-This will run example app on port 8000. you can change the port in main.py file.
+This will run example app on port 8000.
+You can change the port in main.py file.

 ## Project Structure